KD9PDP/aprs-notes/freertos_tracker.md

 Event-based tasks are run in parallel, and the MCU can sleep whenever it's not doing anything.
 Can essentially follow the lightAPRS code, but use task based concepts.
 * **APRS Tracker Task**: Every 1 minute (triggered off of some counter, or simply put it to sleep for 1 minute at the end of the loop) grab the GPS position and any other telemtry for an APRS location packet.
-Send a pointer to the completed packet to the *transmit queue*
-(or use stream buffers?).
-The transmit queue is a queue of pointers to packets that will be sent (but not all the same length?).
+Make a struct with the binary data and number of bytes.
+Send a pointer to the completed packet struct to the *transmit queue*.
+The transmit queue is a queue of pointers to packet structs that will be sent.
+We can use the afsk struct from libaprs. (basically port libaprs).
-(possibly: make the queue a queue of structs, each of which contains the binary data and number of bytes?)
-Should this be the entire data, including CRC and prefix/suffix sync bytes?
-Turn on a 1200 Hz timer.
 * **Other APRS Packets**: Do the same above (wake up periodically, take data, build a packet) and add it to the transmit queue
 * **Transmit Interrupt Service Routine**: every 1/1200th of a second, see if there's anything in the transmit queue.
 If TX was off, do CSMA to see if we can get a channel, then key up transmitter and queue up some number of prefix sync bytes.
+The ISR will get data from and modify the afsk struct like libaprs does to keep track of what has been transmitted so far.
-The ISR will keep it's own transmit buffer and will fill from the transmit queue Send one bit (change the PWM between 1200 and 2000 Hz depending on the data).
+Send one bit (change the PWM between 1200 and 2000 Hz depending on the data).
 If 5 1s are in a row, bit stuff and send the 1 next time
-(rather than get another one). when ISR buffer is empty, grab another bit from the transmit queue.
+(rather than get another one).
 When transmit queue is empty, send then ending suffix, turn off the PTT, and disable the 1200 Hz timer.
 Unlike non-RTOS versions, maybe we just use PWM directly rather than as DSS of a sine wave.
 * **Receive ISR**: On ADC tick, read in a value and send it via notification to the *Receive Processing Task*.
 Theoretically, 4800 Hz